Tsiigehtchic: Ancient history

 Archaeology and oral history indicate that the flats below Tsiigehtchic have been used for the past 1,400 years by the Gwichyaa Gwichʼin, for various activities which were both commercial and recreational.
 The Gwich’in name for the flats is Łèth T’urh Kak (“on the mud flats”).

 Late modern period and the first European contact

 The first European contact with the Gwichya Gwich’in occurred in the summer of 1789, just prior to the late modern period, when Alexander Mackenzie reached the area with his party of explorers.

 Contemporary history

 In 1825, John Franklin, inspired by Mackenzie's travel, reached into the area.

 The very first permanent settlement here began due to European intervention, with the establishment of a Catholic mission in 1868, which would then be soon followed by a Hudson's Bay Company trading post in the 1870s.

 In May 2023, the community of Tsiigehtchic voted to change from being a charter community to a hamlet.
-The change occurred in 1 July 2024 and the community finally became a hamlet with the swearing in of the mayor and councillors on 15 January 2025.
+The change occurred on 1 July 2024 and the community finally became a hamlet with the swearing in of the mayor and councillors on 15 January 2025.